ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 <a id="basics"></a>
 ## Basics

-*Lecture*  Expect class to be interactive; you'll work through problems in groups, compare multiple approaches to solutions, and answer multiple-choice questions using iClickers (see <a href="#engage">Engagement</a> below).
+<b>Lecture</b>  Expect class to be interactive; you'll work through problems in groups, compare multiple approaches to solutions, and answer multiple-choice questions using iClickers (see <a href="#engage">Engagement</a> below).
 Due to space constraints, you must attend the lecture in which you're enrolled.

 <table class="table table-striped">
 <thead>